• Bread Machine

 • Bread Machine settings – 2 pound loaf, light color and ”basic” bread setting.

-• Press the "start" button after entering the correct settings (2 lb, light color & basic settings).
+• Plug in bread machine.
+Press the "start" button after entering the correct settings (2 lb, light color & basic settings).

 • In our Sunbeam bread machine, the baking takes about 3 hours for a 2 pound bread at the light color & basic bread settings.
 However, some machines can differ and you don’t want to be away from home when the bread machine “finished” alarm goes off!
 Your bread machine should show you the length of the baking time after you have entered the settings into the machine.
 This will allow you to know when to be in the kitchen in order to remove the bread.